GOOD MORNING SIBLINGS!

 I am seeking, I am striving, I am in it with all my heart!

-🌿But with any new seed, it takes time for roots to grow deeper.
+But with any new seed, it takes time for roots to grow deeper.
 I had the knowledge but I did not have the wisdom to use that knowledge yet.
-At this point, we tend to do what my husband refers to as “using the Bible as a hammer to beat everyone over the head with.”
+At that point, we tended to do what my husband refers to as “using the Bible as a hammer to beat everyone over the head with.”
 I’ve also heard this phase described as “They’re on fire alright, but that fire is too hot to cook with right now.”
+Tragically, a lot of believers tend to get stuck at this point and lead many running from the Father’s word as a result.

 Note: We need to stop using the word to judge others and use it, instead, to judge ourselves.